-Restrictions on opening times on Sundays are under the Sunday Trading Act 1994 confined to large shops (defined under the Act as those having an internal sales area of over 280 square metres), which may open for six hours between 10 am and 6 pm and are required to remain closed on Easter Sunday.
+Restrictions to opening times on Sundays are under the Sunday Trading Act 1994 Act confined to large shops (defined under the Act as those having an internal sales area of over 280 square metres), which may open for six hours between 10:00am and 18:00pm and are required to remain closed on Easter Sunday.
 Small shops are not covered by these restrictions and can open freely.
 The Sunday Trading Act also includes specific measures to protect the rights of shop workers who do not wish to work on Sunday.

 Apart from the restrictions mentioned above it is left to individual owners to determine their opening hours in the light of customer demand.